RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 service.
 In the case of the `moduleFunction` property, it will invoke a function that is defined in the module that the process-page or process include (with `scriptUri`) or the supportModule of the bridge.

+### Autostarting activities

+Activities can be autostarted, meaning they will be triggered as soon as the process-page is loaded (and valid).
+The `autostart` property takes a single string or a list of strings of activity-names.

 ### Required activities